 How to ensure pram safety for special needs children?

 If you have a premature baby to transport, or a baby with a health condition, it is ideal to opt for a pram that can safely carry necessary equipment such as cardiac monitor or oxygen on the go.
-You must discuss with experts or parents if children with similar health issues before making your buying decision.

 Other safety considerations essential in a pram: